PassiveLemon/lemonake/modules/home-manager/steamvr/README.md

 Use the helper `vr-helper` to launch Steam games with the proper variables set: `vr-helper %command%`.

+>[!NOTE]
+> Some games like VRChat do not like the `VROVERRIDE`` environment variable, which means you cannot use this script.

 Currently, the default runtimes for OpenXR and OpenVR are Monado and OpenComposite respectively.
 You can set runtime to a blank string `""` to disable that env variable.

 >[!NOTE]